Classics Major Program

 Departmental Honors Program

+The Honors Programs in the Classical Languages.
 The program of every Honors candidate in Greek, Latin, or Classics must include those courses numbered 441 and 442 in either Greek or Latin.
 It will also include, beyond the eight-course program described above, the courses numbered 498 and 499.
 The normal expectation will be that in the senior year two courses at the 441/442 level be taken along with the 498/499 sequence.
 Admission to the 498 course is contingent on approval by the Department of a thesis prospectus.
 Translations of work already translated will not normally be acceptable nor will comparative studies with chief emphasis on modern works.
 Admission to the 499 course is contingent on the submission of a satisfactory chapter of at least 2,000 words and a detailed prospectus for the remaining sections to be defended at a colloquium within the first week of the second semester with the Department and any outside reader chosen.

 In addition, Honors candidates must in the first semester of their senior year write an examination on a Greek or Latin text of approximately 50 pages (in the Oxford Classical Text or Teubner format) read independently, i.e., not as a part of work in a course, and selected with the approval of the Department.
 The award of Honors will be determined by the quality of the candidate’s work in the Senior Departmental Honors courses, thesis, and performance in the comprehensive work and language examination.
 The Department will cooperate with other departments in giving combined majors with Honors.

-Comprehensive Requirement.
 Majors in Greek, Latin, and Classics will fulfill the Department’s comprehensive requirement in one of two ways.

 (1) Students ordinarily complete the requirement through course work that provides a chronological survey of the cultures of the major.